Conduct and Corrective or Disciplinary Action Policy

 E. Be accompanied by a copy of these Rules of Procedure.

-2. A request for a pre-termination hearing must be made in writing and delivered to the Vice President and Campus Director (or applicable Vice President for Office of the President employees) with a copy to the Chief Legal Counsel and Vice President for Human Resources not later than ten (10) days following the date the Notice of Intention to Terminate is mailed to the employee.
+2. A request for a pre-termination hearing must be made in writing and delivered to the Vice President and Campus Director (or applicable Vice President for Office of the President employees) with a copy to the General Counsel and not later than ten (10) days following the date the Notice of Intention to Terminate is mailed to the employee.
 If the employee fails to submit a timely, written request for a hearing, the Notice of Intention to Terminate shall constitute the final notice of termination effective 30 days after the date of mailing.
 If a hearing is requested, it shall be held upon 20 days notice unless the employee and the College agree to an earlier hearing date.

-3. The Chief Legal Counsel and Vice President for Human Resources and or his or her designee shall preside over the hearing.
-An independent third party shall be appointed as Hearing Officer in cases where the decision to terminate is made by the Chief Legal Counsel and Vice President for Human Resources.
+3. The General Counsel and or his or her designee shall preside over the hearing.
+An independent third party shall be appointed as Hearing Officer in cases where the decision to terminate is made by the General Counsel.

 4. At the hearing, the following guidelines shall apply:

 A. The Hearing Officer shall have full authority to control the conduct of the hearing, including authority to admit or exclude evidence, and rule upon motions and objections;